Hybrid between biologically and quantum-inspired many-body states: Application to Transverse field spin model

 We now examine this hypothesis on our data.
 First, Fig.~\ref{fig:Exact-VMC} shows two optimization procedures for the 1D model: a static optimization where the rank is fixed at $\chi=8$ at the beginning and a dynamical-$\chi$ where we start at $\chi=2$, and increase the rank, until $\chi=8$ is reached.
 Since the system is small ($V=10$ sites) we can also calculate the exact gradient of the energy without using VMC.
 When calculating the exact gradient, we find that the two paths converge to precisely the same accuracy ($\delta E/E_0\approx 10^{-5}$).
 However, when one uses VMC, hence noisy calculation of the gradient, we find that dynamical-$\chi$ leads to a significantly better accuracy.
 It is more than one order of magnitude better compared to the static optimization.
 It is also interesting that in the case of dynamical-$\chi$, the exact gradient optimization and the noisy one follow each other very closely.
 In contrast, for the static optimization the noisy gradient converges significantly slower compared to the exact gradient.
 In plain words, the naive intuition that it is easier to find one's bearings in a smaller space seems to be confirmed in this case.

-Fig.~\ref{fig:Breaking-of-optimisation1} shows a similar comparison of the optimization for the 2D model (where only the noisy gradient can be calculated).
-We find that dynamical-$\chi$ (black) gives result of slightly better quality.
+Figure~\ref{fig:Breaking-of-optimisation1} shows a similar comparison of the optimization for the 2D model (where only the noisy gradient can be calculated).
+We find that dynamical-$\chi$ (black) gives a result of slightly better quality.
 But more importantly, the direct optimization fails completely for $\chi=7$, while no such problem occurs in the case of dynamical-$\chi$.
-Actually, we find that there is a tiny loss of V-score when we use dynamical-$\chi$ up to $\chi=7$.
-We surmise, we may reached an overfitting regime.
+Actually, we find that there is a tiny loss of $V$-score when we use dynamical-$\chi$ up to $\chi=7$.
+We surmise that the additional parameters do not improve the expressivity much while making the energy landscape harder to navigate.

-We conclude that adopting an optimization strategy similar to the $2$-sites DMRG algorithm is actually robust and efficient for the studied model and the \perceptrain ansatz, despite the ansatz being significantly different from a simple MPS.
+We conclude that adopting an optimization strategy similar to the two-site DMRG algorithm is actually robust and efficient for the studied model and the \perceptrain ansatz, despite the ansatz being significantly different from a simple MPS.